Ecuador is the ideal Green Travel Destination

 7. Galapagos – Bartolome Island

-Though not as accessible as all other spots mentioned here, there is no doubt this small island is a perfect site for ecotourism.
-Actually, once in Galapagos, getting to Bartolomé Island is quite easy, via a 2 hr. motor-yacht ride.
+Though not as accessible as other spots mentioned here, there is no doubt this small island is a perfect site for ecotourism.
+Actually, once in Galapagos, getting to Bartolomé Island is quite easy on a 2 hr. motor-yacht ride.
 This volcanic islet is much more than just a pretty picture of Galapagos, it is home to an amazing underwater world with penguins, marine turtles, white-tipped reef sharks, and other tropical fish.
 The bay is one of the most awesome places to go swimming in the archipelago.

 8. El Coca and it surrounding Rinforests

 The beauty of Coca, aka.
 Puerto Francisco de Orellana, lies on its strategic location.
 Settle just at the junction of the Rivers Coca and Napo right in the middle of the jungle.
 Hotels can be found by the riverfront as it is the starting point for most excursions into the jungle, specially the Cuyabeno Wildlife Reserve, featured in the pic above.
+Tours to this area are also carried by jungle lodges.

 9. Pululahua Geobotanical Reserve